secretkeylabs/stacks-transaction-sponsor/README.md

 ```
 Create an `.env` file in the project root using the included `.env.example` file as a guide.

-Configure the .env file with your wallet seed phrase.
+Configure the `.env` file with your wallet seed phrase.

+Fund all addresses that you will be using with STX.

 ## Running